Elieveee/PersonaPilot/contribute.md

-# Contributing to YGIT (Your Guide into Tech)
+# Contributing to PersonaPilot AI

-First off, thank you for considering contributing to YGIT!
-It's people like you that make YGIT such a great tool for the tech community.
+First off, thank you for considering contributing to PersonaPilot AI!
+It's people like you that make this such a great tool for the tech community.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)